CRASH assists homelessness charities and hospices with construction related projects.

 3) Cash Grants CRASH give small cash grants, ranging from £5,000 – £50,000.
 It is important to us that we enhance any cash grant by contributing in the other ways described above, but we also understand that there will be some cases where charities need a small amount of funds to help them complete a discrete job within their building.
 We work collaboratively with charities on all of the projects we support.

-If you are a homelessness charity or a hospice charity and would like assistance with your building project please call CRASH to discuss your project.
-Contact: Claire English, Projects and Resources Manager on 0208 742 0717.
+If you are a homelessness charity or a hospice charity and would like assistance with your building project please contact Claire English, Applications Manager on 0208 742 0717 or email to discuss your project. .

 Please click here to see examples of some recent projects which CRASH has supported .